stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

     http://www.apache.org/licenses/LICENSE-2.0
 ```

-One this works in the local network, it can be made accessible externally by forwarding
+Once this works in the local network, it can be made accessible externally by forwarding
 *a* port (443 if available, any other one otherwise) to the Nginx `NodePort` (32035) on
 the node's local IP address (`192.168.0.124`); this should work just as well as if Nginx
 had a `LoadBalancer` IP address.
 It is also necessary to update (or clone) the ingress